freeipa/freeipa/doc/designs/ticket-lifetime-jitter.md

 ## Implementation

 Instead of a static 24 hour TGT lifetime, KDC does (23 hour + rand[0, 60] minute) lifetime.
 If an authentication method is specified that has a non-24hour lifetime, KDC does (lifetime - 1 hour + rand[0, 60] minute).
+If the lifetime is already set to 60 minutes or less the lifetime will not be jittered.